cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 Left from the colon we specified the **required** process type called `web` for a web application and followed by the command that starts the Sails server.

 ### Connecting the Sails.js Application to a Database
 Sails.js is database agnostic.
 It provides a simple data access layer that works, no matter what database you're using.
 All you have to do is plug in one of the adapters for your database.
-Here, we show you how to connect your Sails.js application to a MySQL database using the cloudControl [Shared MySQL Add-on].
+Here, we show you how to connect your Sails.js application to a MySQL database using the exoscale [Shared MySQL Add-on].

 Have a look at the `config/adapter.js` file so you can find out how to [get the MySQL credentials] provided by MySQLs Add-on: